-With a little craftsmanship, you can whip up one of these DIY homemade gifts just in time to get it under the tree.
+With some craftsmanship, you can whip up one of these DIY homemade gifts just in time to get it under the tree.

 1. Self-Designed Mugs

 This is the perfect gift for the coffee drinker in your life.
 Instead of buying a pre-designed mug, find a blank one and decorate it yourself.
-You can cater it perfectly to whoever you’re giving it to and they’ll always have a smile when they get their coffee.
-All you’ll need is acrylic paint and brushes to make your masterpiece, or you can draw with Sharpies.
+You can cater it perfectly to whoever you’re giving it to, and they’ll always have a smile when they get their coffee.
+You’ll need acrylic paint and brushes to make your masterpiece, or you can draw with Sharpies.
 Once you’re done designing, pop your mug in the oven to let the paint dry, then voila, it’ll withstand washings!

 2. DIY Wine Glasses